brettcannon/sans-io/how-to-sans-io.rst

 How To Write I/O-Free Protocol Implementations
 ----------------------------------------------

-Assuming that :doc:`why-bother` has convinced you, the logical next question
+Assuming that :ref:`why-bother` has convinced you, the logical next question
 is: how do you write a protocol implementation that does no I/O?

 While each protocol is unique, there are several core design principles that